root-7325/JavaBS/README.md

     - Fill in your credentials using template located in: `src/main/resources/hibernate.cfg.template.xml`
 2. Check config
     - Use template located in: `src/main/resources/config.yaml.template`
+    - After filling out your config, you can place `config.yaml` next to your .jar file, or keep it inside in resources.
 3. Build and run the server

 ## 📃 License